-For some businesses, having a responsive site isn’t sufficient enough.
+For some businesses, having a responsive site is not sufficient enough.
 They may want to offer an even nicer user experience by creating their own mobile apps.

-If you’ve been thinking about turning your WordPress site into an android app, then you might already be aware of how much it costs to have an app built from the scratch.
+If you have been thinking about turning your WordPress site into an android app, then you might already be aware of how much it costs to have an app built from scratch.

 There are two methods to convert a site into an android app: